-VIII.13.19: It is noteworthy that the properly performing praiser acquires epithets esp. characteristic of Agni and Soma (śúci-, $p\bar{a}vak\dot{a}$ -), the quintessential ritual gods.
+VIII.13.19: It is noteworthy that the properly performing praiser acquires epithets esp. characteristic of Agni and Soma (śúci-, pāvaká-), the quintessential ritual gods.
+Pāda c is an interesting twist on IX.24.6-7; see comm. there.

 VIII.13.20: This verse is quite opaque and its grammar can be construed in a number of different ways, giving the lie to Ge's breezy "Die Konstruktion ist klar."
 See Old's rather more despairing assessment ("Es ergeben sich mannigfache Möglichkeiten, zwischen denen sichere Entscheidung ausgeschlossen...").